Need to talk? Call 1800 882 436.

 The Child Care Subsidy is the main way the government helps families with the cost of child care.

-What can the Child Care Subsidy be used to pay for?
+What child care services can the Child Care Subsidy be used for?

 The Child Care Subsidy is only paid for approved child care.